LukasWoodtli/WebPage/content/sicp.md

 #### Representing Lisp data

 *"Let us imagine that computer memory is divided into two vectors: `the-cars` and `the-cdrs`.
 We will represent list structure as follows: A pointer to a pair is an index into the two vectors.
 The `car` of the pair is the entry in `the-cars` with the designated index, and the `cdr` of the pair is the entry in `the-cdrs` with the designated index.
-We also need a representation for objects other than pairs (such as numbers and symbols) and a way to distinguish one kind of data from another. [...] using **typed pointers**, that is, to extending the notion of “pointer” to include information on data type."*
+We also need a representation for objects other than pairs (such as numbers and symbols) and a way to distinguish one kind of data from another. [...] using **typed pointers**, that is, to extending the notion of "pointer" to include information on data type."*

 ### 5.3.2 Maintaining the Illusion of Infinite Memory